 What do coaches need to deliver the awards?

-Coaches need to purchase the Paddlepower Start Certificate that they can then issue to paddlers, or the Paddlepower Passport, Discover, Explore, and Excel Progress Cards.
+Coaches need to purchase the Paddlepower Start Certificate that they can then issue to paddlers, or the Paddlepower Passport, Discover and Explore Progress Cards.

 These, and other resources, are available to purchase from Hydra Sports.